CPU raytracer

 The resulting output images can be combined and rendered into a video by using for example

-ffmpeg -r 25 -i '%d.ppm' -preset veryslow out.mp4
+ffmpeg -r 25 -i '%d.ppm' -preset veryslow out.mp4.

 Build options

-There are several build-time options available, which can be added or removed as -D
+There are several build-time options available, which can be added or removed as -D CFLAG in the

-provided Makefile
+provided Makefile.

 Enables X11 support for “realtime” rendering with interactive controls.